tamberg/pi-lora/README.md

 ## Overview
 <img src="overview.png" width="640" />

-One or more Pi LoRa devices send data to a LoRa gateway, using LoRa long range radio.
+One or more Pi LoRa devices send small data packets to a LoRa gateway, using LoRa long range radio.

 The LoRa gateway forwards received data packets to The Things Network (TTN), a LoRa cloud backend.